oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/CeRNY.md

 British from England.

-Mental health is considered as unhealthy and below average, but not pathological like [ToshyFEN](../../Characters/Air%20Conditioners/ToshyFEN/ToshyFEN.md) or even TBA.
+Mental health is considered as unhealthy and below average, but not pathological like [ToshyFEN](../../Characters/Air%20Conditioners/ToshyFEN/ToshyFEN.md) or even [CIFS](CIFS.md).

 [This](CeRNY_om.pdf) and [THat](CeRNY_sm.pdf) too.